BrunoMazorra/Paper-Summary/README.md

 ### Results

 Most tokens are labelled as malicious.
-This implies that the final dataset will be highly unbalanced.
 Indeed, it would be enough to label all of them as malicious to achieve an accuracy of 97,7%.
-We used a data augmentation technique that consists of choosing more evaluation points for non-malicious tokens than for malicious tokens.
+Therefore, we used a data augmentation technique that consists of choosing more evaluation points for non-malicious tokens than for malicious tokens.
 In particular, we selected five evaluation points for non-malicious tokens and one for the malicious.
 In addition, we labelled the non-malicious tokens as 1 and the malicious tokens as 0 and tried to increase the performance in predicting non-malicious tokens.
 To validate both methods we used 5-fold cross-validation, therefore all the results will be presented as the mean and standard deviation of all folds.

 #### Activity based Method Results